 If you are new to the gluten-free diet and find that you cannot bake a decent gluten-free bread or are looking for the best gluten-free bread to purchase, you are not alone.
 Just about everyone I know had trouble in the beginning.
-You can definitely purchase a wonderful gluten-free bread.
-Below I provide suggestions for the best brands of gluten-free breads and how to bake your gluten-free bread successfully!
+Nowadays, you can definitely purchase a wonderful gluten-free bread or baguette.
+Below, I provide suggestions for the best brands of gluten-free breads and how to bake your gluten-free bread successfully!

-Udi’s® and Rudi’s® bake wonderful gluten-free bread in original (white), whole/multi-grain and cinnamon raisin.
-They can be found at your local grocery store, Whole Foods Market or many health stores.
+Canyon Bakehouse®, Schar®, Udi’s® and Rudi’s® bake wonderful gluten-free bread in original (white), whole/multi-grain and cinnamon raisin.
+They can be found at your local grocery store, Whole Foods Market, many health stores, and online.

 If you wish to bake your own bread please read the tips below.